Strategic Brief, Decision-Layer Architecture for Agentic AI

 Direct enterprise + FDE co-sell

 AE owns the commercial relationship and pipeline.
 FDE engages early, often before a formal deal, to run a readiness assessment and demonstrate technical depth with the client's data and technology teams.
-The AI readiness assessment is the opening move: low-commitment for the client, high-signal for us, immediately differentiating.
+The AI readiness assessment is the opening move: low-commitment for the client, high-signal for the combined entity, immediately differentiating.

 Expansion motion